Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Moreover, the Tennessee QB can sidestep rushers and effortlessly re-torque his hips to hit WRs on the scramble drill.
 As a runner, Hooker’s shown to effectively utilize his blockers to extend runs and manipulate defenders in space.

-One of Hooker’s hallmarks at Tennessee has been his general accuracy.
+One of Hooker’s hallmarks at Tennessee was his general accuracy.
 While he still has room to improve in this area, he does have a level of baseline accuracy.
 Particularly when he’s mechanically sound, Hooker can hit receivers in the torso with great velocity in the short and intermediate ranges and has shown to place passes that only receivers can reach.

 Going further, Hooker can effectively adjust the trajectory of his throws and place back-shoulder throws on the sideline.
 To a degree, he anticipates and leads receivers away from contact, hits WRs in-stride over the middle of the field with velocity, and gives his teammates a chance on deep throws.
+He can throw with touch as well.

 Beyond that, Hooker flashes above-average instincts in tight spaces.
 There are moments where he displays proper feel of when to escape the pocket.
-He has good awareness of his outlets, sensing pressure on the backside and finding his checkdown.
+He has decent awareness of his outlets, sensing pressure on the backside and finding his checkdown.

 Taking it a step further, Hooker can sense rushers looping around, roll his shoulder to avoid contact, and roll up into open lanes.
 Mechanically, Hooker can square up his base to load and torque his hips ahead of throws.
 He’s also shown to snap into phase ahead of throws and correct his base quickly, planting his front foot accurately in the process.